the-events-calendar/event-tickets/readme.txt

 = [TBD] TBD =

+* Enhancement - Add notice about the availability of Paystack for Tickets Commerce.
+[ET-1764]
+* Enhancement - Improve performance in admin due to unnecessary Tickets Commerce calls being made.
+[ET-1736]
+* Enhancement - Refactored CSS for Tickets Emails to better conform to email client CSS standards.
+[ET-1802]
 * Fix - The attendee export functionality for old converted recurring events has been improved to accurately export attendees.
 [ET-1739]
-* Enhancement - Add notice about the availability of Paystack for Tickets Commerce [ET-1764]
-* Enhancement - Improve performance in admin due to unnecessary Tickets Commerce calls being made [ET-1736]
-* Enhancement - Refactored CSS for Tickets Emails to better conform to email client CSS standards.
-[ET-1802]

 = [5.6.2] 2023-06-29 =